Racism: How to Talk About it with Your ADHD'er

 PS.
 Need more assistance living with ADHD?

-Contact me for an ADHD Strategy Assessment and we can talk about some solutions you can put into place now!
+Contact me for an ADHD Strategy Assessment, and we can discuss some solutions you can implement now!

 Transforming Parents Lives